is-cute/docs/docs/other/zerotier.md

 ![Installing ZeroTier using terminal](/static/other/zerotier/client/linux-installing.gif)

 - Start the `zerotier-one` service:
-  - *You may need to start it in order to connect to a network.*
+  - *You may need to start it in order to connect to a network*

 ```bash
 sudo systemctl start zerotier-one